uhbambi/keketest/doc/API.md

 # API Websocket

-This websocket provides unlimited access to many functions of the site, it is used for Discord Chat Bridge and similar stuff.
+This websocket provides unlimited access to many functions of the site, it is used for Chat Bridges and similar stuff.

 Websocket url:
 `https://[dev.]pixelplanet.fun/mcws`